viewdo/x-ui/packages/core/src/services/analytics/actions.md

 # Analytics Actions

-The Analytics Action Listener is configured to handle commands raised to the [Action Bus](/actions/event-bus) to send to all analytics components which can execute functions for any analytics system configured.
+The Analytics Action Listener is configured to handle commands raised through [Actions Bus](/actions/event-bus) to send to all analytics components which can execute functions for any analytics system configured.

 Topic: `analytics`